Top 7 Places to Visit in Turkey

 Remember to Apply for a Turkey Visa

 All visitors from the UK, including children, whatever their purpose in the country, must apply for a Turkey Visa before travel.
 It’s a simple enough process which can all be done online, so there’s no need to visit an embassy or wait in line at the airport.
 In fact, the visa is often issued on the same day as the application and, once you have it, you can stay in the country for 90 days, or spread the travel across three trips of thirty days.
+Indeed, many people start to consider buying real estate in Istanbul after they visit this sunny country as tourists.

 Here then are 7 must-see destinations in Turkey, which should help you when planning your itinerary…